ttsiodras/HexSpeak/README.md

 and for Clojure you use [Criterium](https://github.com/ttsiodras/HexSpeak/blob/criterium/src/thanassis/hexspeak.clj#L82).

-As you can see in the links to my code above, I used both of them.
-For micro-benchmarks these tools may indeed provide different results - but in my case, there was no discernible difference in the results.
-Note that I am running the algorithm 10 times and taking the minimal time ; and both tools provided very similar results to my naive measurements with Clojure's `time` and Java's `System.nanotime`.
+As you can see in the links to my code above, I tried both of them.
+For micro-benchmarks these tools may indeed provide results that are much different that plain old Clojure `time` or Java's `System.nanotime` - but in this case, there was no discernible difference between the "advanced" timing results from JMH and Criterium, and those of the "simple" methods.
+*Keep in mind that in the "simple" methods the algorithm is run 10 times and the minimum time is taken.*

 ## BoxPlot